ecovisum/edi-net-web/readme.md

 ## ToDo (code and style):

-- [ ] edit/move last bit of content from prototype
+- [ ] decide on domain URL for this page
-- [ ] flesh our sub-sections and add Graeme's images
+- [ ] add "browse plans" link jump to slider…
+- [ ] …or bring plans further up
-- [ ] add sub-navigation for this SPA
+- [ ] reserve primary colours for highlights
-- [ ] fix pricing tiers mobile styles
+- [ ] use a photo or more colourful hero image
-- [ ] make "browse plans" link stand out
+- [ ] add conditional comment for IE
-- [ ] bring plans further up
+- [ ] run through WebAIM accessibility checker
+- [x] fix pricing tiers mobile styles
 - [x] integrate tiers and style
 - [x] create a white/pale background with magic squares app
 - [x] set up basic above-the-fold content